Planning is the key to have a fulfilled and successful life.

 A little tip is to fill the description box for each task with bullet points for quick ideas that will further explain what needs to get done.

-For example, under “finish first draft of blog post” I could also write:
+For example, under “finish first draft of the blog post” I could also write:

 - Research topic